Financial Aid - Glossary

 The company that handles your billing and services of the federal student loan is a loan servicer.
 The servicer will explain repayment plans and help you with other tasks related to federal student loan.
 The student should be in contact with the loan servicer.

-Homeschool is a school in which children are educated at home either by parents, legal guardians, or tutors, rather than traditional public or private school.
+Homeschool is a school system in which children are educated at home either by parents, legal guardians, or tutors, rather than traditional public or private school.

 Interest is paid by a borrower to a lender.
 Interest is the loan expense charged for the use of borrowed money.